griddb/expimp/Specification_en.md

 A multi-container data file is used in the following cases.
 - To backup a specific container group.
 - To move a database to a different GridDB cluster.

+In date accumulation containers, there is no such distinction because there is only one type of output file configuration.

 ### Export execution data file